 The vector control team only addresses issues related to potential vectors (mosquitoes and rodents).
 Not all insects are vectors.

-Mosquitoes are well-known carriers (vectors) of many diseases harmful to humans, including the West Nile Virus, which can prove deadly to children, the elderly, and those with weakened immune systems.
+Mosquitoes are known carriers (vectors) of many diseases harmful to humans, including the West Nile Virus, which can prove deadly to children, the elderly, and those with weakened immune systems.
 In an effort to control the breeding of mosquitoes and to minimize their impact on area residents, the following activities are conducted in the El Paso area: